-- FDP_ACF.1.1 The TSF shall enforce the Discretionary Access Control Policy to objects based on the following: - a) The user identity and group membership(s) associated with a subject; and - b) The following access control attributes associated with an object: a privilege class. - FDP_ACF.1.2 The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: if the user belongs to the same privilege class the CP command, DIAGNOSE code, or protected processor instruction is assigned to. - FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based in the following additional rules: - Users with OPERATIONS authority have access to any resource in a class defined in the Class Descriptor Table with OPER=YES. - FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following rules: none. - Application Note: A LSPP conformant TOE is required to implement a DAC policy, but the rules which govern the policy may vary between TOEs; those rules need to be specified in the ST. In completing the rule assignment above, the resulting mechanism must be able to specify access rules which apply to at least any single user.
+- FDP_ACF.1.1 The TSF shall enforce the Discretionary Access Control Policy to objects based on the following: - a) The user identity associated with a subject; and - b) The following access control attributes associated with an object: a privilege class. - Application Note: The membership of the user to groups defined in RACF is not applicable as the access control mechanism only uses the user ID for access validation. - The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: if the user belongs to the same privilege class the CP command, DIAGNOSE code, or protected processor instruction is assigned to. - FDP_ACF.1.3 The TSF shall explicitly authorize access of subjects to objects based in the following additional rules: none. - FDP_ACF.1.4 The TSF shall explicitly deny access of subjects to objects based on the following rules: none.

+Application Note: A LSPP conformant TOE is required to implement a DAC policy, but the rules which govern the policy may vary between TOEs; those rules need to be specified in the ST. In completing the rule assignment above, the resulting mechanism must be able to specify access rules which apply to at least any single user.
 This single user may have a special status such as the owner of the object.
 The mechanism must also support specifying access to the membership of at least any single group.
 Conformant implementations include self/group/public controls and access control lists.